IOTechSystems/xrt-examples/Servers/opc-ua/basic/README.md

 ## Overview

-This example config demonstrates a colocated Virtual Device Service and an OPC UA Server running on the same Xrt instance, communicating via the internal bus.
-Note the existance of a `Command` component which is used by the OPC UA Server component to discover the running device service.
+These example configs demonstrates a colocated Virtual Device Service and an OPC UA Server running on the same Xrt instance, communicating via the internal bus.
+Note the existence of a `Command` component which is used by the OPC UA Server component to discover the running device service.

 ## Running the Example

-The following instructions assume your starting working directory is `/xrt-examples/`.
+The following instructions assume your working directory is `/xrt-examples/`.

 ### **Set Environment Variables**